okta/okta-developer-docs/packages/@okta/vuepress-site/code/java/spring_security_saml/index.md

 ---

-## Configure Okta to work with Spring Security SAML
+## Create an Okta app integration for your SAML app

 1. Create an Okta developer account at [developer.okta.com/signup](https://developer.okta.com/signup) (or install the [Okta CLI](https://cli.okta.com) and run `okta register`).